 Do you pause for a moment of silence at the eleventh hour of the eleventh day of the eleventh month?
 I remember, decades ago, in grade school, we all did so in observance of Armistice Day, even though the name of the commemoration had been official changed to Veterans Day way back in 1954.

-Without question, we do right to honor our soldiers, seamen, airmen, and marines with a public holiday.
+Without question, we do right to honor our soldiers, seamen, airmen, marines, and coast guard with a public holiday.
 But let us not forget the origins of Veterans Day/Armistice Day, as remembrance of the end of the "War to End All Wars."
-Thomas Hardy wrote And There Was a Great Calm on the occasion of the signing of the armistice, here's one stnaza --
+Thomas Hardy wrote And There Was a Great Calm on the occasion of the signing of the armistice, here's one stanza --

 Breathless they paused.
 Out there men raised their glance